 Look at the long game

 Last but not least, there’s the fact technology is evolving at near-exponential rates.
-A SaaS CMA that’s managed and updated by a leading, reliable provider is far more likely to keep pace with those changes.
+A web SaaS CMS that’s managed and updated by a leading, reliable provider is far more likely to keep pace with those changes.

 Unless you’re unflinchingly enamored of the idea of installing, maintaining and upgrading an on-premise CMS in the face of that furious evolution, a Cloud-based CMS makes all the sense in the world.

-The 10-year TCO for a SaaS solution can be up to 50-60% less than that of on-premise.
+The 10-year TCO for a SaaS solution can be up to 50-60% less than that of on-premises.

-To learn more about weighing the advantages of a SaaS WCM compared to an on-premise one, download our eBook “Choosing the Right WCM: On-Premise Vs. Cloud”
+To learn more about weighing the advantages of a SaaS WCM compared to an on-premises one, download our eBook “Choosing the Right WCM: On-Premise Vs. Cloud”